 We LOVE bars because they can be securely wrapped in recyclable paper or not wrapped at all.
 If you travel a lot, say goodbye to TSA liquid restrictions, because bars are a breeze at the airport.

-Ethique’s sustainable shampoo and conditioners are palm oil-free, vegan, natural, and cruelty free.
+Ethique’s sustainable shampoo bars are palm oil-free, vegan, natural, and cruelty-free.

 About Ethique

-Ethique is a certified B-Corp, certified climate neutral, and donates the higher amount of 2% of revenue or 20% of profit to charity.
+Ethique is a Certified B Corp, certified climate-neutral, and donates the higher amount of 2% of revenue or 20% of profit to charity.

 Image by Everist

-Did you know most shampoos are >70% water?
+Did you know most shampoos are over 70% water?

 There’s enough of that in the shower, so Everist decided to say heck no to H2O with their waterless formulas.